This module provides a general-purpose banded preconditioner for use with the daskr solver, with the Krylov linear system method.

 effect of lumping the elements outside of the band onto the elements within the band.

-To use these routines in conjunction with DASKR, the user's calling program should include the following, in addition to setting the other DASKR input parameters:
+To use these routines in conjunction with daskr, the user's calling program should include the following, in addition to setting the other daskr input parameters:

 Dimension the array ipar